Train a deep learning model to respond to a specific word.

 Hotword: Recordings of you spelling out your wake word (Cainvas, per say) separated by 2 second increments.
 This is the hotword that you will use to wake your system up.

 Noise: We add silence and noise as in the following to enhance the quality of the dataset.

 The total length of the labels is now 471.

 The dataset is then divided into training and test sets at a ratio of 9:1.

-1. Quality of resulting model depends on quality of dataset.
-For small dataset, false positives are expected to occur more (model predicts background noise as wake word).
+1. Quality of the resulting model depends on quality of dataset.
+For small datasets, false positives are expected to occur more (model predicts background noise as wake word).